The Texas A&M College of Veterinary Medicine &

 reporter that the CVM’s policy is to refer all media inquiries to

-the public relations team.
-Please provide the media with the number
+the media and public relations team.
+Please provide the media with

-public relations team can assist you in formulating a response,
+media and public relations team can assist you in formulating a

-which is helpful to have prepared in advance of talking to any
+response, which is helpful to have prepared in advance of talking

 PHOTOGRAPHS, FILM, OR VIDEO